indieweb/webmention-client-ruby/README.md

 ### Command Line Interface

-mention-client-ruby also includes a command line program for manually sending webmentions and pingbacks from a given URL to all mentioned URLs.
+webmention-client-ruby also includes a command line program for manually sending webmentions and pingbacks from a given URL to all mentioned URLs.

 ```sh
 $ webmention https://source.example.com/post/100